columnar-tech/dbc/docs/getting_started/installation.md

 # Installation

-dbc itself is installable on the most common platforms and from a variety of sources.
+dbc can be installed on the most common platforms and from a variety of sources.

 ## Standalone Installer